A Beginner's Guide to Buying a Hedge Trimmer

 - Levels - To ensure you get an even cut, some models feature a built-in bubble level to guide you as you trim.

-- Lock "on" - When trimming for a consistent period of time, it can be tiresome to continue holding a trigger.
-A lock on button will allow for continuous use to help give your hands some relief.
+- Lock "on" - A lock on button will allow for continuous use to help give your hands some relief.

 - Trigger release - Certain models come with triggers that activate the blades.
 There are trimmers that feature single and double triggers to ensure that the blades only run when they're engaged.